mezar52/test-task/README.md

 python main.py
 ```

-It will:
+This will:
 - Log into Twitter
-- Scrape top tweets from the timeline
+- Scrape tweets from your timeline
-- Select the one with the most engagement
+- Pick the top tweet based on engagement
-- Generate and post a reply
+- Auto-generate a reply using Gemini API
+- Post the reply and log it in the database

 ---